area9innovation/fast/mini/readme.md

 ### TODO Forth primitives

+We could add more Forth primitives if we wanted to do more advanced AST manipulation.

 - uncons, comparisons, and, or, not
 - ifte, while, eval, map, quoting

-## AST representation of various constructs
+## AST representation of control flow

-We use calls to special functions to represent various semantic constructs in Mini.
-The benefit of this approach is that the MiniExp is minimal, and type inference does not need to know anything special about these.
-That makes the compiler infrastructure easier and smaller.
+We use the `MiniCall` AST type which correspond to calls to special functions to represent various semantic constructs such as switch, cases, if-statements and so forth in Mini.
+The benefit of this approach is that the MiniExp is minimal, and type inference does not need to know anything special about these constructs.
+That makes the compiler infrastructure much smaller.

-See `types/builtins.flow` for the list.
+See `interpreter/partial.flow` and `types/builtins.flow` for the list.

 The following are converted to more natural constructs by the lowering phase, so backends do not have to know about them: